-Health OCD, Superstition, Harm OCD
+Health OCD, Superstitious, Harm OCD

-By Mike Griffiths
+By Mike G.

 For close to ten years now I have dealt with this sometimes mysterious ailment.
 It was only two years ago that I finally knew I needed to seek out help.
 I had always been an anxious child.
 I hated going to the doctor’s or dentist.
 I noticed that I always needed more certainty than my friends, I needed to know what was going to happen.
 I needed to be prepared.
 I knew that I was different in that way from many of my peers.